-About the NWCG Glossary of Wildland Fire
+NWCG User Guide for Glossary of Wildland Fire

 What is a Glossary Entry?

 A glossary entry includes a term and one or more definitions for that term.
 Most terms only have one definition.
-However, in some cases a term may be used in differing contexts by various business areas so multiple definitions are warranted.
+However, in some cases a term may be used in differing contexts by various business subject areas so multiple definitions are warranted.

 Consistent use of terminology promotes the efficient sharing of information, facilitates analysis of data from disparate sources, improves data integrity, and maximizes the use of shared resources.

-- Be specific to wildland fire
+- Be specific to wildland fire,

-- Relate to NWCG committee work or publications
+- Relate to NWCG committee work or publications,

-- Not be defined in a common dictionary
+- Not be defined in a common dictionary.

 - NWCG Positions: Information about approved NWCG positions is centralized under the NWCG website.

 - Go to the NWCG Glossary of Wildland Fire, PMS 205.

 - Browsing through the list alphabetically by the first letter of the glossary term.